There are options, but which one is the best for you?

 A quick Google search of "ordained online" can show you some of the bigger websites that routinely claim to ordain.
 One of the larger organizations, the Universal Life Church, advertises "ordination is fast, free & easy!"
 All one does is give them their name and email address and a pop-up informs them they are now ordained and able to perform all ministerial duties.
 Two of the larger organizations that do this are the Universal Life Church and American Marriage Ministries.
 For additional fees, the person can purchase a certificate that says they are ordained, an ID badge and even a parking pass stating they're a minister.
 These websites then sell books with ceremonies in them or souvenir wedding certificates, for additional fees.
-The person being "ordained" in this way never steps foot inside the organization's facility; may never have had any formal training or education in performing ceremonies, may never have been educated about what makes a ceremony legally binding or how to properly file the paperwork afterward assuring your marriage is legal, may never have had a conversation with anyone in the organization, and there is no spiritual laying on of hands that conveys a divine blessing and seal upon the person to act as a messenger of The Divine.
+The person being "ordained" in this way never steps foot inside the organization's facility; may never have had any formal training or education in performing ceremonies or leading rehearsals, may never have been educated about what makes a ceremony legally binding or how to properly file the paperwork afterward assuring your marriage is legal, may never have had a conversation with anyone in the 'ordaining' organization, and there is no spiritual laying on of hands that conveys a divine blessing and seal upon the person giving them the authority to spiritually bless a marriage.
 These officiants oftentimes use the title of Reverend, Pastor or Rabbi as well.
-Some charge fees equal or more than seminary-trained ministers, and perform lots of weddings each year.
-It has become a business for them.
+Some individuals charge fees equal or more than seminary-trained ministers, and perform lots of weddings each year.
 They are usually willing to perform either a civil or spiritual ceremony, and may claim they are non-denominational, interdenominational or interfaith without knowing the distinctions.
-These individuals are usually not qualified to offer pre-marital counseling unless they have taken college or seminary courses at some other time.
-Some faiths may not accept their credentials, and thus may question the spiritual validity of your union.
+These individuals are usually not qualified to offer pre- or marital education unless they have taken college or seminary courses at some other time.
+Many faiths do not accept their credentials, and thus may question the spiritual validity of your union.
 Not all governmental authorities are willing to accept these credentials either.
 Check with your county, state or religious affiliation before using someone whose credentials were acquired online.